 On one level, cryptocurrencies function just like cash - all that’s different is their entirely virtual nature.
 On another level, these new currencies, which use peer-to-peer payment technology, remove the long-time players from the equation.

 Virtual and cryptocurrencies have suffered many high-profile failures over the years, criminality and controversy has stalked the idea of cryptocurrencies.
 But it’s not just the marketplaces and currencies that are subject to misfortune.
-Malware created specifically to steal bitcoin and any of the 200 other cryptocurrencies currently in circulation has emerged, fuelled by a rapid increase in value of bitcoins in 2013 and 2015 as the currency became more popular.
-Attacks are commonly aimed at bitcoin wallets and the compromise of private keys.
+Malware created specifically to steal Bitcoin and any of the 200 other cryptocurrencies currently in circulation has emerged, fuelled by a rapid increase in value of Bitcoins recently.
+Attacks are commonly aimed at Bitcoin wallets and the compromise of private keys.

-Financial institutions need to prepare and protect themselves against both direct and indirect vulnerabilities, by understanding the AML, fraud and cyber risks associated with cryptocurrency and by monitoring the evolving guidance, registers (for example of licensed bitcoin businesses), and attack vectors.
-By integrated monitoring of social and risk media in relation to the activity of their own account holders a financial institution can more effectively mitigate cryptocurrency risk.
+Financial institutions need to prepare and protect themselves against both direct and indirect vulnerabilities, by understanding the money laundering, fraud and cyber risks associated with cryptocurrency and by monitoring the evolving guidance, registers (for example of licensed Bitcoin businesses), and attack vectors.
+A financial institution can more effectively mitigate cryptocurrency risk by integrating third-party data and negative news with the activity of their own account holders.